RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/tests/results/OS2(REXXSAA,OBJREXX,Regina),Windows(ooRexx,Regina),Ubuntu(ooRexx,Regina).md

 ##### The hasDirectory bug

 OORexx for Windows has a bug in the Windows version of the SysFileSystem::hasExtension routine (a routine that determines whether a filename has or not an extension, and then takes decisions regarding the search order): it searches for the Unix separator, "/", instead of the Windows separator ("\\").
-The bug (reported [here](https://sourceforge.net/p/oorexx/bugs/1870/)) has passed largely unnoticed because it is difficult to trigger: one needs a filename of the form `my.path\filename`, where the path has a dot in it and the filename doesn't (this includes, but is not limited to, the `..\filename` and `.\file` cases).
+The bug (reported [here](https://sourceforge.net/p/oorexx/bugs/1870/)) has passed largely unnoticed because it is difficult to trigger: one needs a filename of the form `my.path\filename`, where the path has a dot in it and the filename does not (this includes, but is not limited to, the `..\filename` and `.\file` cases).
+We have produced a (trivial) patch for this bug, and we are presenting the results as if the patch were already applied.
+Otherwise, we would find a discrepancy between the results of the test under Windows and under Ubuntu.

 ## Common tests